-The fact that this PS Advisor Q&A from more than three decades ago (PS January 1989) is just as salient today as it was then (the tandem’s close relative, the canard keel is a fundamental aspect of canting keel racing designs today) illustrates how sailing innovation today still relies heavily on the creative tinkering on men like Collins as much as it does on the algorithms that shape our foils and hull forms.
+The fact that this PS Advisor Q&A from more than three decades ago (PS January 1989) is just as salient today as it was then (the tandem’s close relative, the canard keel is a fundamental aspect of canting keel racing designs today) illustrates how innovation in foil and hull forms still relies as much on the imagination of creative geniuses like Collins as it does on computer algorithms.

 One shallow-draft keel form that this article doesn’t mention is the bilge keel, which is seeing a bit of a resurgence today.
 Also missing is the ancient leeboard design.
 If you are the proud owner of a bilge-keeler or leeboard boat, we’d be interested in hearing from you in the comments below, or e-mailing us at email@example.com.